Tapas Bars in Barcelona: Exploring the Antiquity of Barcelona’s Gothic Quarter

 La Vinateria del Call

-For several decades, La Vinateria del Call has been feeding locals and visitors alike topnotch tapas in the form of tigres (fried stuffed mussels), tender veal meatballs, rich oxtail, and creamy jamon croquettes.
-The bar also has an enormous selection of local cheeses.
-You may nor may not visit La Vinateria on the guided walking tour, but you should definitely seek it out for its wine and cheese.
+For several decades, La Vinateria del Call has been feeding locals and visitors alike top-notch tapas in the form of tigres (fried stuffed mussels), tender veal meatballs, rich oxtail, and creamy jamon croquettes.
+The bar also has an enormous selection of local cheeses and wines.
 It is certainly one of the finest tapas bars in Barcelona.

-The entrance of Vini & Trine del Cali in Barcelona features ornate glass, gold-detailed doors, and menus by a sign from 1982.
+The entrance of Vini & Trine del Cali, a tapas bar in Barcelona, features ornate glass, gold-detailed doors, and menus by a sign from 1982.

 Vineria del Call… A must!